NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 27 April 2022 | CDISC EU Interchange
 31 March 2022 | CDISC Open Source Alliance (COSA) Spotlight 15-19 November 2021 | PHUSE EU Connect

+## PHUSE SDE - Heidelberg, Germany

+(22 June 2023, live event in Heidelberg)

+**OpenStudyBuilder - Experimentation Examples**

+by Katja Glass, Katja Glass Consulting

+The OpenStudyBuilder is a versatile open-source solution that serves as both a clinical metadata repository (MDR) and study definition repository (SDR).
+Developed as part of the CDISC 360 project, it is fully compliant with COSMoS and Digital Data Flow (DDF) standards, making it a powerful tool for managing clinical trial data.

+This presentation offers a deep dive into the features of OpenStudyBuilder, highlighting how it streamlines processes related to study setup, protocol automation, and CRF development, as well as managing standards.
+We will demonstrate how you can leverage OpenStudyBuilder to explore dashboards based on biomedical concepts, export information in DDF format, automate protocol creation, and much more.
+You can gain valuable insights and inspiration on how you can benefit and collaborate!

+The presentation slides are available [here](./presentations/2023-06-20-PHUSE-SDE-Heidelberg.pdf){target=_blank}.

+## GUF Meeting (French CDISC User Group)

+(15 June 2023, live event in Indre-et-Loire, France)

+There was the French CDISC User Group which meets live in France.
+Nicolas has presented a "Presentation de OpenStudyBuilder: Metadata Repository (MDR) open source".

+The presentation slides are available [here](./presentations/2023-06-15-OpenStudyBuilder_GUF.pdf){target=_blank}.

 ## Community Meeting (virtual)